Marija-Kov/good-ol-blog-website/README.md

 ## Todos <a name = "todos"></a>

+- Fix app breaking in production when deployed with live update feature;
+- The enabled state of the live update feature should, ideally, persist in between rendering of different pages;
 - Develop a solution to communicate free web service limits to users within the app;
 - Test client-side logic;
 - Blog chunks should be showing in consistent style.
 As is, the first chunk to load on scroll appears not to be animated;